taplytics/taplytics-ios-sdk/EXPERIMENTS.md

 Visual editing works best on static elements so that the visual editor can identify the elements easier.
 If your element's attributes morphs, it can get missed when applying edits.

-You can set an `accessibilityIdentifier` on your element through the interface builder so that the visual editor has an easier time to identify the element needed to apply the correct change.
+You can set an `accessibilityIdentifier` on your element through the interface builder so that the visual editor can identify the element needed to apply the correct change.
 To enable this functionality, set `TaplyticsOptionMatchByAccessibilityIdentifier` to `@YES` in your starting options.

 *Note: Only available using our iOS framework, not available on tvOS.*